-Based on the age of the sediments and occurrence of fossils in this farmation, although no fossils have been recorded from this area, there is a very small chance that fossils would be identified in samples analysed in a laboratory, from the proposed site but only once excavations have commenced.
+Based on the age of the sediments and extremely rare occurrence of fossils in this formation, and the fact that no fossils have been recorded from this area, there is no chance that fossils would be preserved in the soils.
 No further palaeontological assessment is required.
 It is recommended that if chert is excavated then a hand sample should be sent to the University of Johannesburg, Department of Geology, for their records and possible further research.
-As far as the palaeontological heritage is concerned the proposed dam contruction can proceed.
+As far as the palaeontological heritage is concerned the proposed clearing of vegetation where there is soil of sufficient depth for agriculture can proceed.